SomeLigth/Lynx/README.md

 ![The transfer function](https://i.imgur.com/SvLtchK.gif)

 For you, this means that each input is multiplied for its weight, after, the product of the multiplication is added to the other product of the other input...
-This value is really important, remind it like the "transfer function value", i will sumamarize the "transfer function value" as "t", it for simplify the notation of the activation function.
+This value is really important, remind it like the "transfer function value", i will sumamarize the "transfer function value" as "s", it for simplify the notation of the activation function.

 Now, the another part (the last part for now) of a perceptron is the...

 # The activation function
-This is an expression that explain mathematically the activation function, like the case of the transfer function, i will traduce it, remind the "transfer function value" as "t", okey?
+This is an expression that explain mathematically the activation function, like the case of the transfer function, i will traduce it, remind the "transfer function value" as "s", okey?

 ![The activation function](https://imgur.com/3pNWyy5.gif)